How To Determine If A Dog Is Dehydrated: 9 Steps (with Pictures)

 About This Article

 Pippa Elliott, MRCVS Co-authored by: Pippa Elliott, MRCVS Veterinarian This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
 She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years.
-This article has been viewed 460,821 times.
-3 votes - 100% Co-authors: 15 Updated: May 6, 2024 Views: 460,821 Categories: Canine Health | Emergency Dog Care Article SummaryX
+This article has been viewed 461,549 times.
+3 votes - 100% Co-authors: 15 Updated: May 6, 2024 Views: 461,549 Categories: Canine Health | Emergency Dog Care Article SummaryX

 To determine if a dog is dehydrated, monitor it to see if it's acting restless or anxious, pacing a lot, or licking its lips, which are all signs of dehydration.
 You can also elevate the loose skin over the back of its neck, and watch how quickly or slowly it returns after being released.
 A springy scruff means the dog is hydrated, but if the skin takes more than a few seconds to return to normal, then the dog is dehydrated.
 Additionally, check to see if your dog has dry, tacky gums or deep yellow urine, which are also signs of dehydration.
 For more tips from our Veterinary co-author, including how to recognize the risk factors for a dog that’s dehydrated, keep reading!
 Did this summary help you?YesNo